Introduction to the Audition Process

 2 Alto sax, 2 Tenor Sax, 1 Baritone Sax, 4 Trumpets, 4 Trombones, 1 piano, 1 bass, 1 guitar, 1 drumset.

 At least one year of enrollment in the RHS Concert Band is required.
-This means incoming freshmen are not eligible to audition for Jazz Band EXCEPT if there is an anticipated shortage of auditions in a required area.
+This means incoming freshmen are not eligible to audition for Jazz Band EXCEPT if there is an anticipated shortage of auditions in a required or doubled area.
 For the 2018-19 Jazz Band, we have at this time several anticipated shortages for which we may hear freshmen in the following instruments:

 A student must be enrolled in an RHS music performance course (such as Concert Band, Symphonic Orchestra, or Concert Choir) or in a middle school performance class (freshmen only if you are an instrument in a shortage area) at the time of audition.